Chocolate Chip Pumpkin Bread

-My kids are very picky eaters with one of their favourite snacks being my homemade banana bread.
-But at this time of year I just love the smell of nutmeg, cinnamon and cloves.
+My kids are very picky eaters with one of their favourite snacks being my homemade healthier banana bread.
+But at this time of year… well anytime really… I just love the smell of nutmeg, cinnamon and cloves.
 Who doesn’t?
 So I modified my version of banana bread to celebrate the pumpkin season and the added bonus is my house smells amazing!i

 HOW TO MAKE HOMEMADE PUMPKIN PUREE

-- Set oven to 350 degrees Farenheit
+- Set oven to 350°F

 - Trim the stem, cut them in half from stem to bottom

 - Remove the seeds by scooping them out with a spoon.
-You can separate the seeds from the pulp and roast the seeds or fry with a little oil in a frying pan with some spices for an extra treat later
+You can separate the seeds from the pulp and roast the seeds or fry them with a little oil in a frying pan with some spices for an extra treat later

 - Lay pumpkins face up on a lined baking sheet and cover with foil.

-- Roast in pre-heated oven for about 45 minutes or until they are soft enough to easily poke thru with a fork
+- Roast in preheated oven for about 45 minutes or until they are soft enough to easily poke thru with a fork

 - Remove from the oven and let completely cool and then the skins will slide right off.

-- If the pumpkin skin does not come off easily scrape the inside of the pumpkin with a spoon to separate from the skin.
+- If the pumpkin skin does not come off easily scrape the inside of the pumpkin with a spoon to separate it from the skin.

-- Use a food processor or hand held blender to puree the pumpkin flesh so it is smooth and strain to remove any stringy bits missed.
+- Use a food processor or handheld blender to puree the pumpkin flesh so it is smooth and strain to remove any stringy bits missed.

 - Store in the fridge covered for up to a week.

-I always make two loaves of this Chocolate Chip Pumpkin Bread and freeze for up to two months.
+I always make two loaves of this Chocolate Chip Pumpkin Bread and freeze them for up to two months.
 Once completely cooled I wrap the second loaf in plastic wrap so it is tight and completely wrapped and then add a second layer of foil to ensure the bread is tightly sealed.
 Use a permanent marker and label the foil along with the date you made it so you can find this little gem when you need it.

 - 2 large eggs